keithalewis/papers/capm/ep.md

 $$
 where $\beta = \operatorname{Cov}(R, R_1)/\operatorname{Var}(R_1)$.

+The primary contribution of this paper is observation that the CAPM formula holds for realized returns as random variables, not just their expectations.

 ## One-Period Model

 The one-period model is parameterized directly by instrument prices.
 These have a